-VOCs detected in 2011 in the St. Peter Sandstone aquifer samples collected from on-Site monitoring locations included 1,1-dichloroethane, 1,2-dichloroethane, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, trichloroethene and vinyl chloride.
+VOCs detected in 2012 from the St. Peter Sandstone aquifer samples collected from MW8B and EW2 included: 1,1-dichloroethane, 1,2-dichloroethane, benzene, chloroethane, chloromethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, trans-1,2-dichloroethene, trichloroethene and vinyl chloride.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, vinyl chloride was the only VOC detected in on-Site, non-compliance St. Peter Sandstone aquifer monitoring well samples collected in 2011 at a concentration above its respective SCG (established for compliance wells only).
-In 2011, vinyl chloride was detected above its SCG ( $2 \mu g/L$ ) at EW2 (maximum concentration reported was $4.1 \mu g/L$ ) and MW8B ( $2.7 \mu g/L$ ).
+For comparison purposes, vinyl chloride was the only VOC detected in on-Site, non-compliance St. Peter Sandstone aquifer monitoring well samples collected in 2012 at a concentration above its respective SCG (established for compliance wells only).
+In 2012, vinyl chloride was detected above its SCG (2 μ g/L) at MW8B (3.5 μ g/L), and EW2 (maximum concentration reported was 5 μ g/L).